 Is it Safe For Senior Dogs to Swim?

 If you have access to a dog-friendly pool or lake, swimming is a great way to get some exercise.
 Swimming is very easy on the body, especially the joints, while still being a powerful total-body workout.
-Swimming provides a safe, easy way to allow your dog to strengthen his body while maintaining comfort on his bones and joints.
+Swimming provides a safe, easy way to allow your dog to strengthen their body while maintaining comfort on their bones and joints.
 Because of its effectiveness, swimming is often used as physical therapy for dogs that have undergone major surgery for injuries.
 If your dog doesn’t know how to swim, speak with your veterinarian about finding a local rehabilitation center that offers safe instruction for getting your dog in the water.
-Also, it’s always a good idea to have your dog wear a life vest, especially in deep water and if your dog isn’t the most advanced swimmer.
+Also, it’s always a good idea to have your dog wear a life vest, especially in deep water or if your dog isn’t the most advanced swimmer.

 Cross-Training Older Dogs